 4. Monitor Your Credit

 Credit doesn’t take a break when you’re living with Mom and Dad.
 You need to be aware of how your behavior affects your credit and watch for signs of identity theft.
-Credit monitoring can help by sending you alerts if there are changes or suspicious activity and identifying symptoms of identity theft for rapid response.
+Credit and identity theft monitoring can help by sending you alerts if there are changes or usual activity going on in your credit.